aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/lb.md

 <div href="/" class="d-flex align-items-center pb-3 mb-3 link-dark text-decoration-none border-bottom"></div>

 Load balancing is the cornerstone of XC's App Connect functionality.
-L7 MCN requires discovering services at one site and making those services available at some other site.
+L7 MCN requires discovering services at one site and making those services available to another.
-That's accomplished by configuring origin pools and load balancers.
+XC implements this functionality with <strong>origin pools</strong> and <strong>load balancers</strong>.
 More complicated configurations (underlay networking, security services, observability, etc.) are built on these primitives.

 <div style="height:25px"></div>